aflaxman/dp_2020_census/results.md

 at the county level was {sc_privacy_loss_county_4_0_max_abs}, and at the state level was {sc_privacy_loss_state_4_0_max_abs}.

-FIGURE 1 AROUND HERE
+FIGURE 1 AROUND HERE --- distribution of errors and empirical privacy loss for 0.25, 1.0, 4.0 for total count of enumeration district

-Compared to 50% sample, ...
+[Report of which amount of sampling compared to which epsilon for mae, 95-th percentile, and EPL.]
 (Figure 2)

-FIGURE 2 AROUND HERE
+FIGURE 2 AROUND HERE  --- scatter of MAE and max EPL for range of epsilon and sample size

 The bias introduced by TopDown varied with diversity index, as hypothesized.